pi-hole/docker-pi-hole/README.md

 Users of older Ubuntu releases (circa 17.04) will need to disable dnsmasq.

+## Installing on Dokku
+@Rikj000 has produced a guide to assist users [installing Pi-hole on Dokku](https://github.com/Rikj000/Pihole-Dokku-Installation)

 ## Docker tags and versioning

 The primary docker tags are explained in the following table.
 [Click here to see the full list of tags](https://store.docker.com/community/images/pihole/pihole/tags).
 See [GitHub Release notes](https://github.com/pi-hole/docker-pi-hole/releases) to see the specific version of Pi-hole Core, Web, and FTL included in the release.